-There are 11 full-time tenured faculty in the department, five faculty hold the rank of Full Professor, three are Associate Professors and three are Assistant Professors.
+There are 11 full-time tenured faculty in the department, four faculty hold the rank of Full Professor, four are Associate Professors and three are Assistant Professors.
 There are two regular lecturers and several adjuncts.
 The faculty of the Department of Economics has been professionally active and highly productive in research and scholarship.

 Well-trained faculty - all faculty hold an earned Ph.D. in Economics from a wide variety of highly recognized universities throughout the U.S.